QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

 Write a program that prints one realization of the following random device:

-* Flip an unbiased coin 10 times
+* Flip an unbiased coin 10 times.
-* If 3 consecutive heads occur one or more times within this sequence, pay one dollar
+* If 3 consecutive heads occur one or more times within this sequence, pay one dollar.
-* If not, pay nothing
+* If not, pay nothing.

-Once again use only ``rand()`` as your random number generator
+Once again use only ``rand()`` as your random number generator.

 .. _jbe_ex5: